Get two tickets for the price of one

 You can use Nectar points to save money on cinema tickets at Vue.
-With 5000 points you can get a £2.50 discount on the cost of your tickets.
+With 500 points you can get a £2.50 discount on the cost of your tickets.

 Money off passes for carers

-This card allows a carer (parent, family member, worker etc.) to enter the cinema for free when you buy a full-price ticket.
+This card allows a carer (parent, family member, worker etc.) to enter the cinema for free when you buy a full price ticket.

 Keep an eye out for local deals and offers at independent cinemas.